Cyber Punk Adventure Snatcher

 You’re Gillian Seed, a man who has no memory up until three years ago.
 After extensive training he goes to Neo Kobe (oh, and this is in the future) and becomes a Junker, a guy who goes after Snatchers.
 Snatchers, by the way, are bio-machines who kill humans and then take their appearance.
 Pretty creepy, right?
 You could be walking past Snatchers every day!
 You could be best friends with a Snatcher, heck, you could be married to one!
 And where, exactly, did these Snatchers come from, and why are they only in Neo Kobe?
 These questions need answers, dammit!

 Snatcher is a great adventure game (in the tradition of games like, oh, Shadowgate, or Phantasy Star Adventure) for many reasons.
-The first is that it isn’t completely retarded.
+The first is that it isn’t completely stupid.
 You actually feel like you’re doing things, and making progress, and being a real Junker detective guy.
 Not, like, put this rune on this staff and walk exactly three steps backwards and an ogre appears that you have to put to sleep with the magical bucket you may or may not have picked up at the very beginning of the game.
 The world of Snatcher actually makes sense.
 Another winning quality is its humor.
 Any game that breaks the fourth wall, makes a fool of its protagonist, and even goes so far as to make fun of itself earns some serious cool points.

 As far as how this one is different, depending on who you talk to, the MSX version of Snatcher is the definitive edition (graphic/sound quality aside).
 If I remember correctly, this is missing Act 3, which was added on to the Turbo CD version.
 I dunno, find out for yourself.
 Play!